offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Differential expression analysis is the process of capturing multiple snapshots to help identify which genes are influenced by / responsible for some change.
 The counts from each snapshot are placed together to form a matrix called a gene expression matrix, where each row in the matrix is called a gene expression vector.
 Gene expression matrices typically come in two forms:

  * A time-course gene expression matrix captures snapshots at different points in time.
-For example, the following gene expression matrix captures snapshots at regular intervals to help identify which genes are effected by a drug.
+For example, the following gene expression matrix captures snapshots at regular intervals to help identify which genes are affected by a drug.
 Notice that the gene expression vector for B lowers after the drug is administered while C's elevates ...

    |          | 1hr before drug given | 0hr before/after drug given | 1hr after drug given | ... |
    |----------|-----------------------|-----------------------------|----------------------|-----|